nicholasferguson/Portable_SIMD/Readme.md

 	Issues Resolved
 	+ Re-coded VecCore's backend.cc test file.
 Removed much of gtest.
 Now all tests run OK for both VC and UMESIMD.
+	  Tests were running for VC but failing for UMESIMD.
+I made code changes to that tests were also ok with UMESIMD.

-	    + Added a if_enable around Get and Set in implementation.h
+	    + Added an if_enable around Get and Set in implementation.h
 		+ Added to UMESIMD struct TypeTraits IsVector. ( see UMESimdCommon.h )  This works with if_enable.
 		+ Added to UMESIMD struct TypeTraits tSize (UMESimdCommon.h and Scalar.h ).
 This  fixed VectorSize in implementation.h and deprecated.h

 	Issues Open
-	+ VecCore's test code in quadratic.cc is a better test.
-But some _aligned_free of containers generate errors.
+	+ VecCore's test code in quadratic.cc has some _aligned_free of containers that generate errors.
 Need to review why.
 	+ statistics from quadratic.cc are off... in order to compute a mean and sigma, too many time intervals are measured.
 This impacts reported performance.
+Need to redo.

 	+ To run test with VC
 	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_VC
 	+ 	All tests were OK.
 	+ To run test with UMESIMD
 	+ 	build backend_t with Preprocessor Macro: VECCORE_ENABLE_UMESIMD
-	+ 	issue with test using UME::SIMD::SIMDVec.
-Container sizing is incorrect.  (fixed) Working on a resolution.
+	+ 	All tests were OK.

 =====================================================